 Are people living with HIV more at risk?

 Our understanding of the risk of COVID-19 in people living with HIV is evolving.
 Current evidence suggests that HIV people living with HIV are at greater risk of becoming seriously ill, and dying, from COVID-19.
 However, HIV is less of a risk factor than other health conditions, such as high blood pressure, heart disease, lung disease, cancer, diabetes, or being over a certain age.

 People living with HIV who have a compromised immune system may be at greater risk and should take extra steps to prevent infection.
 This includes people with a low CD4 count (<350 copies/cell), a high viral load, a recent opportunistic infection, or a current AIDS-defining illness.

 The best way to stay healthy is by taking your antiretroviral treatment.

 To find out more, read our coronavirus and HIV page.

 How can people living with HIV prepare for COVID-19?

 People living with HIV should follow the general prevention advice for COVID-19.
 It’s also important to:

-- stock up on ART so you have at least a 30-day supply, ideally three months if possible
+- stock up on ART, and any other medication you need to take, so you have at least a 30-day supply, ideally three months if possible,

 - take care of yourself by eating well, exercising as best you can (even at home), and looking after your mental health.